AndersNYC/intro_net_analysis/intro_net_analysis.md

 `G.number_of_nodes()` and `G.number_of_edges()` will show the number of nodes/edges.

+`print(nx.info(G))` Nice summary of your network.
+Average degree is the average number of connections of each node in your network

 `G.neighbors(2)` will show the nodes that are neighbors here. (say, 1 and 3).

 Metadata can be stored in the graph as well.